hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 ## How to Use

 The purpose of the code review guide is to help bring transparency and consistency to how code is reviewed.

 It is not intended to be used as a checklist!

-Reviewers are expected to use this guide in their context for which some thing may not be applicable.
-To surface architectural, design and productivity issues.
+Reviewers are expected to use this guide in combination with their experience and context.

-- Apply context
-- Not a checklist
 - Different Developers have different experiences and levels (Level Setting)
 - Language and framework agnostic
 - The Code Review Guide is a living document and is intended to be updated by the development team overtime to optimise their workflow
+- Product vs. Productivity

 ## The Basics